Arabs, Europe, U.N. reject Trump's recognition of Jerusalem as Israeli capital

 The last round of U.S.-brokered talks foundered in 2014 over issues including Israeli settlement expansion in the occupied West Bank and Israeli accusations of Palestinian incitement to violence and refusal to recognize it as a Jewish state.

-The Palestinian Islamist group Hamas, which had dominated Gaza since soon after Israel ended a 38-year occupation of it in 2005, said Trump had committed a “flagrant aggression against the Palestinian people”.
+The Palestinian Islamist group Hamas, which has dominated Gaza since soon after Israel ended a 38-year occupation in 2005, said Trump had committed a “flagrant aggression against the Palestinian people”.
 Hamas urged Arabs and Muslims to “undermine U.S. interests in the region” and to “shun Israel”.

+Protests broke out in parts of Jordan’s capital Amman inhabited by Palestinian refugees, with youths chanting anti-American slogans.
+In the Baqaa refugee camp on Amman’s outskirts, hundreds roamed the streets denouncing Trump and urging Jordan to scrap its 1994 peace treaty with Israel.
+“Down with America...America is the mother of terror,” they chanted.

+Angry Palestinians switched off Christmas lights at Jesus’ traditional birthplace in the West Bank town of Bethlehem and in Ramallah.
+A tree adorned with lights outside Bethlehem’s Church of the Nativity, where Christians believe Jesus was born, and another in Ramallah, next to the grave of Palestinian leader Yasser Arafat, were plunged into darkness.

 “LEGALLY NULL” DECISION

-Egypt, which forged the first Arab peace deal with Israel in 1979, rejected Trump’s decision and said it did not change Jerusalem’s disputed legal status.
+Egypt, which forged the first Arab peace deal with Israel in 1979, brushed off Trump’s decision and said it did not change Jerusalem’s disputed legal status.

-Jordan, the second Arab state to make peace with Israel, in 1994, said Trump’s action was “legally null” because it consolidated Israel’s occupation of the eastern sector of the contested city in the 1967 Middle East war.
+Jordan said Trump’s action was “legally null” because it consolidated Israel’s occupation of East Jerusalem.

-Protests broke out in parts of Jordan’s capital Amman inhabited by Palestinian refugees, with youths chanting anti-American slogans.
-In the Baqaa refugee camp on the city’s outskirts, hundreds roamed the streets denouncing Trump and calling on Jordan to scrap its peace treaty with Israel.
-“Down with America..
-America is the mother of terror,” they chanted.

 Lebanese President Michel Aoun said Trump’s Jerusalem decision was dangerous and threatened the credibility of the United States as a broker of Middle East peace.
 He said the move would put back the peace process by decades and threatened regional stability and perhaps global stability.